TN 2 (09-16)

 Explain that the disability process may involve complex and sensitive matters relating to medical and other issues discussed during the disability application process.

-Explain that the child (under age 18) will be used to identify the language the individual speaks, interpret the general purpose of the disability interview, and assist in rescheduling a future interview date if the business cannot be completed that day with the assistance of a qualified interpreter.
+assist in rescheduling a future appointment if the business cannot be completed that day without the assistance of a qualified interpreter.

 Direct all questions to the individual requiring language assistance.

 Document all actions in the file, see DI 23040.001C.7. for documentation instructions.

 F. Authorization for Paid Interpreters

 With prior approval or authorization, DDS hires third party interpreters for additional communication with the claimant.
 The State DDS should follow State reimbursement procedures.
 The Federal DDS should make payment from the imprest fund or complete an Order for Supplies or Services (OF-347).
 (See Administrative Instructions Manual System (AIMS): Financial Management Manual SSA.g:03.05; Material Resources Manual SSA.g:06.17; and Small Purchase Procedure for Contracting Officers Handbook.)